RichardSchrauwen/hello-worlds/README.md

 # hello-worlds & other sample code
-Collection of my go-to code in various programming languages.
+Collection of the basic code in various programming languages.
 Will always be a work in progress...

 ## the go way
 Run golang: go run main.go